Related articles

 require "sprockets/railtie"

-Once you required rails components, it’s time for your application’s gems to be required using bundler:
+Once you have required the rails components, it is time for the gems in your application to be required using bundler:

 Bundler.require(*Rails.groups)